CompCogNeuro/sims/ch4/family_trees/README.md

 To get a sense of how learning has shaped the transformations performed by this network to emphasize relevant similarities, we can do various analyses of the hidden unit activity patterns recorded by testing over all the 100 different input patterns (all the specific Agent-Relation-Patient triples), comparing trained vs. random initial weights to see what specifically has been learned.

-* First, do `Test Init` and then `Test Run` to collect a recording of all the layer activity patterns (you can see them in the `Test Trial` tab), and then press the `Reps Analysis` button in the toolbar, which performs various different analyses as described below on these activations from the Hidden and AgentCode layers.
+* First, set the run mode to `Test` instead of `Train`, and do `Init`, `Run` to collect a recording of all the layer activity patterns (you can see them in the `Test Trial` tab), and then press the `Reps Analysis` button in the toolbar, which performs various different analyses as described below on these activations from the Hidden and AgentCode layers.

 The most direct way to examine relationships among different activation patterns is to compute the pairwise similarities (inverse of distances) between each pattern and all others.
 We use the *correlation* similarity measure, which produces a 1 for identical patterns, 0 for completely unrelated patterns, and -1 for completely *anticorrelated* patterns.
 (Interestingly, correlation is equivalent to a cosine angle in N dimensional space, using mean-normalized activation patterns, and cosine is equivalent to the simple dot product between the vectors, normalized by the length of the vectors.)